khval/dummy.card/README.md

-# dummy.chip
+# dummy.card
-Dummy.chip is a framebuffer video driver for AmigaOS4.1
+Dummy.card is a framebuffer video driver for AmigaOS4.1